 In the second survey on the 28th of April, we also asked participants whether their trust in the Belgian governments to tackle the coronavirus crisis in a good way had increased, remained the same or decreased in the past two weeks.
-This shows that 53% of respondents had seen their trust to be decreased (rather) largely or fully, confirming the findings mentioned above.
+The result show that 53% of respondents report their trust to have decreased somewhat to strongly, confirming the findings mentioned above.
+The same question was repeated in the third survey of May 26, however this time we asked if their trust had changed in the past month.
+Of all the respondents 54% again indicated that their trust had decreased.

-In general, level of education and age are positively related to citizens' trust in government and experts.
+In general, level of education and age were positively related to citizens' trust in government and experts.
 Often, a changing work situation also influenced the trust assessment.
-As such, people who became unemployed during the coronavirus crisis indicate a significantly lower trust in government and experts than employees with an unchanged labour situation.
+As such, people who became unemployed during the coronavirus crisis indicated a significantly lower trust in government and experts than employees with an unchanged labour situation.

-3 TRUSTWORTHINESS OF INFORMATION SOURCES
+TRUSTWORTHINESS OF INFORMATION SOURCES 3